 Provision could be made for my situation under a Freelance Worker Income Support Scheme with HMRC looking at all income under Self-Assessment and PAYE.

 I have profits of more than £50,000 but have seen all my work cancelled for the best part of the year.
-In the Coronavirus Job Retention Scheme there is no equivalent preclusion and the cap of £2,500 could equally be applied in these cases.
+In the Coronavirus Job Retention Scheme there is no equivalent preclusion and the cap of £2,500 could equally be applied in my case.

 I work via a limited company and have seen the almost complete loss of my work.
 I was forced to incorporate because I was working for companies who would not deal with sole traders.
 Such companies did not want individuals to acquire rights under employment legislation.
 There are no longer any financial advantages to working via a limited company, with most of the profits of a small business now taxed at 27.5 per cent, so the total deductions are similar to those of a sole trader or a PAYE employee – they are just calculated differently.
 While office holders and salaried company directors are eligible to be furloughed and receive support through the Coronavirus Job Retention Scheme, furloughed directors can only carry out particular duties to fulfil their statutory obligations and no more than would be reasonably judged necessary for that purpose and they cannot do work that would generate commercial revenue.
 The practical reality is that I will have to continue to try and find new work, plus keeping any work going that I can continue.
 Those running limited companies need a system similar to that offered to sole traders and partnerships, based on their tax returns.
 These show how much they received in both pay and dividends so can provide an average income for the past three years.
 Any extra money that they earn will still be shown in future tax returns and will be taxed accordingly.
 They are the most regulated of all the self-employed, producing accounts for Companies House as well as HMRC and I am asking why am I excluded from support.